 There are two main types of negligence in personal injury cases: ordinary negligence and gross negligence.
 The most significant difference between the two is the severity of the breach of duty of care.

-Establishing gross negligence with the help of a personal injury lawyer will depend on the circumstances, but the facts of how the injury occurred typically speak for themselves.
+Establishing gross negligence with the help of an experienced personal injury lawyer in Las Vegas will depend on the circumstances, but the facts of how the injury occurred typically speak for themselves.

 These actions are deliberate.
 When gross negligence contributes to serious injury to others and damage to property, victims may be entitled to punitive damages.
 This type of compensation is only awarded in cases of extreme carelessness, as it is intended to punish the defendant.